 7 Marriage Questions Every Engaged Couple Should Ask to Avoid Divorce

-Before you and your significant other tie the knot, make sure you both have the same expectations going into your marriage.
+Before tying the knot, couples should make sure they have the same expectations going into marriage.
 When couples communicate their wants, needs, and expectancies, they’re far less likely to find themselves having major disagreements about big life decisions that could eventually result in divorce.

-If you want your marriage to last, you need to be proactive about protecting your relationship and discussing crucial questions about your future together:
+For a lasting marriage, be proactive about protecting the relationship and discussing crucial questions about the future together:

 1. How will we handle our finances after the wedding?